Upper Facial Treatments

 Although results are often dramatic from day one and your treated area may look completely healed from the outside very quickly, it takes several weeks and sometimes months to be able to see and fully appreciate all the results that the first treatment actually achieved.

-How long does Plasma Concepts treatment results last?
+How long do Plasma Concepts treatment results last?

 Each individual’s results can vary and your technician will discuss your home care and lifestyle which can affect your results.
 Clients and technicians report that Plasma Concepts Pen delivers exceptionally long lasting results that can last up to 3 years.